joshed-io/estelle-and-josh/site/content/rsvp-confirmed/_index.md

 +++
-title = "RSVP for Estelle & Josh's Wedding"
+title = "Success!
+Your RSVP has been sent to Estelle & Josh"
 +++